Mikhail Gorbachev, who steered Soviet breakup, dead at 91 – KION546

 Associated Press

-MOSCOW (AP) — Mikhail Gorbachev, who as the last leader of the Soviet Union waged a losing battle to salvage a crumbling empire but produced extraordinary reforms that led to the end of the Cold War, died Tuesday.
-He was 91.
+MOSCOW (AP) — Mikhail Gorbachev, who set out to revitalize the Soviet Union but ended up unleashing forces that led to the collapse of communism, the breakup of the state and the end of the Cold War, died Tuesday.
+The last Soviet leader was 91.

-The Central Clinical Hospital said in a statement that Gorbachev died after a long illness.
+Gorbachev died after a long illness, according to a statement from the Central Clinical Hospital in Moscow.
 No other details were given.

-Kremlin spokesman Dmitry Peskov said in a statement carried by Russian news agencies that Russian President Vladimir Putin offered deep condolences over Gorbachev’s death and would send an official telegram to Gorbachev’s family in the morning.

 Though in power less than seven years, Gorbachev unleashed a breathtaking series of changes.
 But they quickly overtook him and resulted in the collapse of the authoritarian Soviet state, the freeing of Eastern European nations from Russian domination and the end of decades of East-West nuclear confrontation.